michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment3and4.md

 ## Step 2: critique the visualization
 Summary: <br/>
-These 5 CNBC visualizations used 5 simplified and intuitive graphs:
+CNBC used 5 simplified and intuitive graphs:
 - 1 “segmented bar graph”,
 - 3 “bar graphs” and a
 - 1 “3-column table” (with a small bar graph visualization in the 3rd column)